Discipline-Specific Honor Societies

 SUNY Cortland's Iota Chi chapter holds its annual induction ceremony in May.

-Herbert Haines, faculty advisor
+Herbert Haines, chapter advisor

 Moffett Center, Room 2118